pashacraydon/pashacraydon.github.io/_posts/2016-10-20-debugging-npm-issues.markdown

 categories: jekyll update
 ---

-I setup webpack at my company so I am often asked how to debug issues other devs have installing npm packages.
+I setup webpack at my company so I am often asked to debug issues other devs have with npm packages.
 My debug strategy is pretty straightforward;

 * Ask for a stacktrace of the error
 * Follow it from the bottom to the top